-Counsellors, all of whom have been Seminar participants, are fully aware of their responsibilities to provide direction, supervision, and assistance in programme areas.
+Counsellors, all of who have been Seminar participants in the past, receive seven months of training to prepare them for their responsibilities to provide direction, supervision, and assistance in programme areas.
 Please feel free to contact the counsellors with any questions or concerns you may have.

 Emma is passionate about writing and writes regularly for The Gateway - the University of Alberta student newspaper.
 She has also has written several poems, short stories, and a novel.
 She is an avid debater and competes regularly for the University of Alberta Debate Society.

 Emma is hoping to learn more about technology as her current tech skills are akin to a 18th century Luddite.
 She is best known for her positive attitude on life, and considers her personal motto to be “you win some, you lose some.”

 Abraham “Abe” Almaouie is a fourth-year political science student at the University of Alberta.
 After graduation, he hopes to work in public policy or in the public sector, specifically at the federal level.

 Aside from being able to speak French, English, and Arabic, he’s an amateur carpenter, a sports enthusiast, and a huge movie and music fan (if you’re looking to have a movie thoroughly analysed, Abe is the person to go to).
 He has also read more books in one month than most people can read in a year.